euniceyl/p4-autocomplete/README.md

 <details>
 <summary>Expand for details on the sizeInBytes method</summary>

-You'll also need to implement the required `sizeInBytes` method.
-This method should return an estimate of the amount of memory (in bytes) necessary to store all of the keys and values in the `HashMap`.
+The `sizeInBytes` method returns an estimate of the amount of memory (in bytes) necessary to store all of the keys and values in the `HashMap`.
 This can be computed once the first time `sizeInBytes` is called (that is, when `mySize == 0`) and stored in the instance variable `mySize`; on subsequent calls it can just return `mySize`.
-You can see similar examples in the `sizeInBytes` methods of `BruteAutocomplete` and `BinarySearchAutocomplete`.

-Your method should account for every `Term` object and every String/key in the map.
-Use the implementations of `sizeInBytes` in the other `Autocomplete` classes as a model.
+This method accounts for every `Term` object and every String/key in the map.
 Each string stored contributes `BYTES_PER_CHAR * length` to the bytes need.
 Each double stored contributes `BYTES_PER_DOUBLE`.
-You'll account for every `Term` stored in one of the lists in the map (each consisting of a String and a double) as well as every key (Strings) in the map.
+We account for every `Term` stored in one of the lists in the map (each consisting of a String and a double) as well as every key (Strings) in the map.

 </details>